test-prof/test-prof/docs/before_all.md

 Rails has a great feature – `transactional_tests`, i.e. running each example within a transaction which is roll-backed in the end.

-Thus no example polutes global database state.
+Thus no example pollutes global database state.

 But what if have a lot of examples with a common setup?